It is worth analysing the different forms of violence and asking why and how they transgress various boundaries to approach omnipotence

 Posted on 3 January 2016 | 8:00 pm

-In our Amor Mundi, we meditate on death and the ephemeral nature of the body, investigate the inhuman nature of humanities conferences, and much more!
+In our Amor Mundi, we reflect on the corporatization of education, realize the need for civil disobedience against the regulatory state, and much more!